 SATURDAY, 10 DECEMBER 2005

 Our existence is to some extent an expression of free will.
 That we came to exist in the first place was, however, not our choice.
-By the time we realized this “thing” we were experiencing had a name, and that it was called “life”, we were already fully-fledged beings-in-existence.
+By the time we realised this “thing” we were experiencing had a name, and that it was called “life”, we were already fully-fledged beings-in-existence.

 MONDAY, 12 DECEMBER 2005